 - Trapezius: especially upper traps near the neck

-- Forearms and grip: activated during heavy lifts
+- Forearms and Grip: engaged during heavier loads

 Final Take